ibm-cloud-docs/vpc/backup_service_vpc_about.md

 Creating a cross-regional copy affects billing.
 You're charged for the data transfer and the storage consumption in the target region separately.

+## Backups for second-generation block storage volumes
+{: #sdp-backups}

+If you are a customer with special access, you can provision second-generation storage volumes with the `sdp` profile and create snapshots of these volumes.
+You can now also use the Backup service to automate and schedule the creation and deletion of snapshots of second-generation block volumes.
+{: preview}

+Currently, customer can create up to 512 manual and backup snapshots of their `sdp` volumes.
+The backup service can even create snapshots when the `sdp` volumes are unattached.

+Second-generation storage volumes can range in size from 1 TB to 32 TB.
+You can back up the entire volume without any restriction of capacity.

+The backup snapshots that are created for `sdp` volumes have an independent life cycle from the parent volume.
+You can delete the volume and the backup snapshot persists until the retention period that you set is reached.

+You can use your backup snapshots to create other second-generation volumes in the same region.
+However, backup policies that include cross-regional copies are not supported.
+The creation of consistency group backups is not supported either.

+A snapshot of a first-generation volume cannot be used to create a second-generation volume with the `sdp` profile.
+Similarly, you can't use a snapshot from a second-generation volume to create a volume with a first-generation profile.

 ## Limitations
 {: #backup-service-limitations}